Table of contents

 Note that the spaces around the semi-colons and colons are important!

-Also see the official installation instructions.
+Also see the boost-build documentation.

 When building libtorrent, boost is either picked up from system installed locations or from a boost source package, if the BOOST_ROOT environment variable is set pointing to one.
-If you're building boost from source, set BOOST_ROOT to your boost directory, e.g. c:\boost_1_68_0.
+If you're building boost from source, set BOOST_ROOT to your boost directory, e.g. c:\boost_1_69_0.

 Then the only thing left is simply to invoke b2.
 If you want to specify a specific toolset to use (compiler) you can just add that to the command line.
 For example: